CitruzSquared/Eclipse/README.md

 # In common for both:
 All times, unless otherwise mentioned, is given in the unit of days.
-Day 0 represents a specific northern vernal equinox.
-(That must occur at midnight)
+Day 0 represents a specific northern vernal equinox, that is assumed to take place at midnight.

 # "eclipse_date_predictor.py"
 "eclipse_date_predictor.py" is a python file.